MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

-2. In your browser, you should still have the **Azure Active Directory admin center** open from the prior task.
-In the left-hand navigation pane, select **All services**.

-3. In the **All services** window, under the **Security** section, select **Azure AD Privileged Identity Management**.
+2. In your browser, you should still have the **Microsoft Entra admin center** open from the prior task.
+In the left-hand navigation pane, under the **Identity Governance** section, select **Privileged Identity Management**.

-4. In the **Privileged Identity Management | Quick start** window, in the middle pane under the **Manage** section, select **Azure AD roles**.
+3. In the **Privileged Identity Management | Quick start** window, in the middle pane under the **Manage** section, select **Azure AD roles**.

-5. In the **Adatum Corporation | Quick start** window, in the middle pane under the **Manage** section, select **Settings**.
+4. In the **Adatum Corporation | Quick start** window, in the middle pane under the **Manage** section, select **Settings**.

-6. In the **Adatum Corporation | Settings** window, select the **Intune Administrator** role.
+5. In the **Adatum Corporation | Settings** window, select the **Intune Administrator** role.

-7. In the **Role setting details -  Intune Administrator** window, select **Edit** on the menu bar at the top of the page.
+6. In the **Role setting details -  Intune Administrator** window, select **Edit** on the menu bar at the top of the page.

-8. In the **Edit role setting - Intune Administrator** window, the **Activation** tab is displayed by default.
+7. In the **Edit role setting - Intune Administrator** window, the **Activation** tab is displayed by default.
 For the pilot project, Holly does not want the **Require justification on activation** check box selected.
 If this check box is selected, then un-select (clear) it now.
 Holly knows that Alex and Joni will only activate the role when needed, so she doesn't require a justification from them to activate the role assignment (however, in the next step, Holly will require justification when they request assignment of the role).

-9. Select the **Require approval to activate** check box.
+8. Select the **Require approval to activate** check box.
 By doing so, the **Select approver(s)** section becomes enabled.

-10. In the **Select approver(s)** section, no specific approver has been selected.
-Holly wants to assign the members of the PIM-Intune-Administrators group as the approver for this role, so select this section. <br/>
+9. In the **Select approver(s)** section, no specific approver has been selected.
+Holly wants to assign the members of the PIM-Intune-Administrators group as the approver for this role, so select this section.

-    In the **Select a member** pane that opens on the right, enter **PIM** in the Search box.
+10. In the **Select a member** pane that appears, enter **PIM** in the Search box.
 In the list of users and groups whose name starts with **PIM**, select **PIM-Intune-Administrators** and then select the **Select** button.
 By selecting this group, the members of the group will receive notification to approve the request made by any eligible user for this role.

 11. In the **Edit role setting - Intune Administrator** window, you're currently in the **Activation** tab.
 Select the **Assignment** tab that appears next to it.
 Verify the **Require justification on active assignment** check box is selected (if not, select it now).